boschresearch/blech-doc/website/content/en/blog/articles/core-idea/index.md

 In order to understand this we have to distinguish between two different designs of concurrency.
 First, *physical concurrency* aims to increase reliability and / or performance by running software on real parallel or distributed hardware platforms, e.g. multi-core architectures, at the same time.
 Second, *logical concurrency* aims to provide a convenient and natural way to compose a system as a set of parallel, cooperating components.
 Physical and logical concurrency can be the same -- but they do not have to!

-Blech, in its current development state, provides support for logical concurrency only.
-At a first glance, this might look like a major limitation compared to conventional solutions in which the notion of *threads* allows to run several lines of execution on different processors at the same time.
-On closer inspection, however, it becomes apparent that this is actually not the case.
+Blech, in its current development state, allows to express logical concurrency only.
+The long term goal, however, is to provide support for multi-core systems and hence physical concurrency on language level too.
+Nevertheless, the existing feature set of Blech is powerful and beneficial already today.

 ### Single-core applications

-A major part of today's embedded systems still relies on single-core hardware architectures which exclude physical concurrency by design.
+Single-core hardware architectures exclude physical concurrency by design.
 This means that, even with asynchronous threads, it is impossible to execute two commands concurrently at the same time; the entire software is strictly sequential.
-As a consequence, for this significant amount of embedded use cases, Blech has no disadvantages with respect to concurrency.
+As a consequence, on single-core architectures, Blech has no disadvantages compared to conventional solutions with respect to concurrency.

 Quite the contrary, in Blech the sequentialization is done systematically *during compile time* based on the synchronous model of computation -- no non-deterministic scheduling decisions during runtime; no arbitrary interleavings of concurrent code; no race conditions and data inconsistencies.
 Finally, this leads to sequential code with deterministic and reproducible runtime behaviour -- *the* major advantage that makes Blech outperform conventional, asynchronous languages in the embedded domain.